Explore Our Impactful Work in Sabah | Hopes Malaysia

 Harvested over 50,000 kg for self consumption and sale for income

-With reliable water access, our charity empowers rural families to start sustainable farming, cultivating high-yield leafy greens, longer-term fruit crops, and tilapia fish.
+With reliable water access, our social enterprise empowers rural families to start sustainable farming, cultivating high-yield leafy greens, longer-term fruit crops, and tilapia fish.
 These fresh food sources became vital during the pandemic, as families faced severe food and income crises, heavily relying on unsustainable aid.

 To tackle this, we launched community farming workshops to equip families with the materials, skills, and guidance for sustainable farming.
 By growing food for their needs and selling surplus harvest, families can break the cycle of dependency and build lasting resilience.
 This initiative fosters self-reliance, sustainability, and transforms rural livelihoods.